OctopusDeploy/blog/blog/2022-10/new-devops-performance-clusters/index.md

 ## Previous changes

-Some previous adjustments to the report have a bearing on the changes that emerged this year.
+This isn't the first time something has changed.
+You'll have seen changes over the last eight years as the researchers discover new connections or a new direction to explore.
+Some past changes have a direct impact on the new clustering technique.

 In past DevOps reports, DORA (DevOps Research and Assessment) researchers used 4 key metrics to divide organizations into sets based on performance:

  - Throughput